Bubikon railway station

-Bubikon is a railway station in the Swiss canton of Zurich and municipality of Bubikon.
-The station is located on the Wallisellen to Uster and Rapperswil railway line.
+Bubikon is a railway station in the municipality of Bubikon in the Swiss canton of Zurich, located within fare zone 133 of the Zürcher Verkehrsverbund (ZVV).
+The station is situated on the Wallisellen to Uster and Rapperswil railway line and, historically, it was a junction station with the Uerikon–Bauma railway line, which has been mostly dismantled.

 Services

 The station is served by Zurich S-Bahn lines S5 and S15.
 During weekends, there is also a nighttime S-Bahn service (SN5) offered by ZVV.

 Summary of all S-Bahn services: